Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Validity of the Credible Interval and Stopping Condition

 where the last line comes from recognizing that \cref{secondary-iota-bound} is monotonically increasing when $G>0$.
-We then conclude consistency by recognizing that \cref{thm:convergence-of-moments} implies that $\bound \to 0$ as $k \to \infty$ and then applying the dominated convergence theorem to switch the limit and the integral. \end{proof}
+We then conclude consistency by taking the expectation and the limit as $k\to \infty$ of both sides.
+Then by using the dominated convergence theorem to switch the expectation and the limit we can then use the fact that \cref{thm:convergence-of-moments} implies that $\bound \to 0$ as $k \to \infty$ to get that the bound converges to zero.
+This implies the desired consistency result. \end{proof}

-With the consistency and distributional results now established, we conclude that our estimators are valid; thus, we are now able to derive the credible interval corresponding to Line \ref{Credible-Interval} and the stopping condition corresponding to Line \ref{stopping-condition} of \cref{algo:Adaptive-window}.
+With the consistency and distributional results now established, we conclude that our estimators are valid; thus, we are now able to derive the credible interval\footnote{The proof to this corollary can be found in \cref{proof:cred}.} corresponding to Line \ref{Credible-Interval} and the stopping condition\footnote{The proof to this corollary can be found in \cref{stop:proof}.} corresponding to Line \ref{stopping-condition} of \cref{algo:Adaptive-window}.

 \begin{corollary} Under the conditions of \cref{thm:convergence-of-moments}, a credible interval of level $1 - \alpha$ for $\tilde \rho_k^\lambda$, corresponding to Line \ref{Credible-Interval} in \cref{algo:Adaptive-window}, is